Reviews You Can Rely On

 Construction Quality

 The quality of manufacturing varies in the products we tested, but longtime market leader Leatherman seems to consistently impress us.
-Locking mechanisms built into hinges reveal the attention paid to detail, and to safety.
-Sturdy materials, tight manufacturing tolerances, and intelligent construction stand out in a tool the end-user could handle every day for years.
+Locking mechanisms built into hinges reveal the attention paid to detail and to safety.
+Sturdy materials, tight manufacturing tolerances, and intelligent construction stand out in a tool that the end-user could handle every day for years.
 The Charge TTi, Skeletool CX, SOG PowerAssist, Wave+, Surge, Signal, and Victorinox Swisstool all have excellent “out of the box” sturdy construction quality feels.
 Some of these more traditional folders may require oiling of their joints to reduce the friction, but they do feel bomb-proof regardless.
-In contrast, the slight play we see in the hinges of the ARC and Free P4 may mean they shouldn't be relied on for long-term or the heaviest duty tasks, but the precision machining that goes into a tool that can be entirely operated by one hand is a quality of engineering feat worth giving praise to as well.
+In contrast, the slight play we see in the hinges of the ARC and Free T4 may mean they shouldn't be relied on for the heaviest duty tasks, but the precision machining that goes into a tool that can be entirely operated by one hand is a quality of engineering feat worth giving praise to as well.

 The Gerber Dime is small and lacks the rugged construction of the others.
-Other tools like the Keysmart MultiTool 5-in-1 and the Geekey Multi-Tool have no moving parts at all.
+Other tools, like the Keysmart MultiTool 5-in-1 and the Geekey Multi-Tool, have no moving parts at all.
 To miniaturize tools like these and offer them at reduced price points, manufacturers must make compromises in the components or steels specified.

-Plier hinges are generally the most vulnerable to poor construction quality and are often what puts the definitive nail in a product's coffin.
+Pliers hinges are generally the most vulnerable to poor construction quality and are often what puts the definitive nail in a product's coffin.
 The quality of engineering here has improved dramatically across the industry over the years, though.
 Virtually all of our tested products hold up very well in this respect these days.
 In terms of the “smoothness” of construction, we appreciated the Swiss precision of the Victorinox SwissTool Spirit XC.

 multi-tool - we felt the blade of the wingman could have been longer, given the...